JRF007/CECS327_DFS2_assignment/README.md

 4. Sort records locally at each node
 5. Combine the results into a globally sorted output file
 6. Store the result as a new DFS file
+Records are first partitioned across nodes based on key hashing, sorted locally, and then combined into a globally sorted output file.

+## Failure Demonstration
+The system simulates a follower crash by marking one node as inactive.
+While on node is inactive, the ACCEPT and LEARN messages to the failed node are dropped.Paxos still reaches a majority using the remaining replicas.
+The operation is committed successfully using Paxos.
+This demonstrates that the system maintains correctness under crash failures.

 ### Metadata Object
 ```json